 - You will see a command like this (token will be different):

-You need to modify it to use the HTTPS certificates and optionally change the port.
+You need to modify it to use the HTTPS certificates:

 - Ensure you're in the same Terminal directory as your